wa0x6e/Fresque/README.md

 * **tail**

 Tail the workers' logs.
+If you have more than one log file, you'll have to choose the log to tail from a log file menu.

 * **enqueue**

-Enqueue a job.
-Should be used for testing purpose only.
+Add a job to a queue.
 Takes 3 arguments :

 > **queuename**  : Name of the queue you will enqueue this job to
 > **jobclass** : Name of the class that will perform the job, and that your application autoloader will have to load.
-> **arguments** : Other arguments you want to pass to your jobs.
+> **arguments** : comma separated list of arguments, passed to the job.

+Will print the **Job ID** if the job is successfully enqueued.

-*Successfully enqueuing a job does not means it will perform it successfully.
-See notes*
+*Successfully enqueuing a job does not means it will perform it successfully*

 * **test**

 Test your configuration.
-If no options provided, it will test you fresque.ini.
+If no options are provided, it will test you *fresque.ini*.
 It accepts all options, to let you test them.

 Finally, there's some global options, that can be used for all commands.
 Default value in your config file will be used unless you use these.